ninjah187/ngx-mvu/README.md

   - Harness the full potential of RxJS, treating Observables as first-class citizens.
 This pattern simplifies the handling of side effects, facilitating the creation of rich and reactive UIs.
 - **Reduced Code Verbosity**
   - Experience less code verbosity compared to alternative solutions such as Redux, NgRx or Akita.
 Streamline your development process while maintaining code clarity.
+- **Improved Angular performance**
+  - Use optimal change detection strategy with no additional effort.
+Make Angular apps run significantly faster and consume less energy on mobile.
 - **Enhanced Unit Testability**
   - Ensure comprehensive unit test coverage effortlessly.
 The architecture is designed to make every aspect of your application code easily testable.
 - **Functional Programming Practices**